torch/torch7/doc/file.md

 this already saved object will be written: this saves space an speed-up writing; it also allows to keep the dependencies between objects intact.

-In returns, if one writes an object, modify its member, and write the object again in the same file, the modifications will not be recorded in the file, as only a reference to the original will be written.
+In returns, if one writes an object, modifies its member, and writes the object again in the same file, the modifications will not be recorded in the file, as only a reference to the original will be written.
 See [readObject()](#torch.File.readObject) for an example.